 The Uncommon Loon

-Equipment: Please see basic gear list.
+Equipment: You will receive a Field Camp gear list once your register.
+Most importantly are comfortable hiking shoes, at least 1-2 liter water bottle, backpack, rain gear, hat, and sunscreen.
+Weather can be varied so please be prepared with appropriate clothing, and warm layers.
 Binoculars and/or a spotting scope will be helpful if you have them as well as your favorite guidebooks and a field journal.

-Physical Requirements: Moderate activity level.
+Physical Requirements: Moderate difficulty.
 We will be hiking less than three miles and up to 1,000 feet elevation gain to various sites at an easy pace, stopping frequently to listen for, observe and identify loons.